 The albumin blood test is used to detect and diagnose a liver or kidney disorder.
 It is also used to assess the nutritional status of an individual.
-Albumin is a protein type created by the liver.
-It's one of your blood's most abundant proteins.
+Albumin is a protein type created by the liver and is the most abundant in your blood.
 You need an adequate albumin balance to keep the fluid from leaking from blood vessels.
 Albumin gives your body the proteins it needs to keep growing and repairing tissue.
 It also carries vital nutrients and hormones.

 There are different reasons why an albumin test is conducted.
 Your liver removes proteins from the food you eat and transforms them into new proteins that circulate in your body to several organs and tissues.
 You can know how well your liver works with this test.
 This test is usually included in a liver panel.